yunpeng-shi/CEMP/README.md

 ``SDP`` refers to semi-definite relaxation method for approximately solving least squares formulation.
 See [Angular Synchronization by Eigenvectors and Semidefinite Programming,](https://arxiv.org/abs/0905.3174) Amit Singer, Applied and Computational Harmonic Analysis, 2011 for details.

 ``IRLS`` refers to iteratively reweighted least squares (IRLS) that uses L1 loss function.
-It iteratively solves a weighted spectral methods, where the edge weights are updated as the reciprocal of the residues.
+It iteratively solves a weighted spectral methods, where the edge weights are updated as the reciprocal of the residuals.

 ``CEMP+MST``, ``CEMP+GCW`` refer to our two post-processing methods after implementing CEMP.